The red rose city as old as time itself…Petra. Few places have captivated my mind and wanderlust such as this enigmatic

 During my most recent visit to Petra I partnered up with Mövenpick Hotels Jordan and was invited to stay at the Mövenpick Resort Petra, a luxury property located two minutes away from the visitor’s centre.

 Besides a great interior design and a super friendly staff, the Mövenpick Resort Petra also has a sunset terrace and many restaurants for you to enjoy an incredible culinary taste of the wonders of Jordan.

 The hummus is so addictive, yo!

 Have you ever visited Petra?
 Would you like to?
-What was your favourite highlight?
+What was your favorite highlight?
 Share your thoughts and let me know what you think!